 Ever have that feeling of déjà vu?
-It’s something that intrigues a lot of people (and incidentally the phenomenon features in my novel Hôtel Déjà vu).
+It’s something that intrigues a lot of people (and features in my novel Hôtel Déjà vu).
 Scientists explain it away with words like “chemicals” and “enzymes”.
 I’d like to think it’s a bit of a mystery, but that crazy feeling of having already lived or dreamed the moment leads me to further contemplation.
 Of course…

 The fact that we feel like we’ve “been there before” could be that we all seem to live to certain patterns.
 Why?
 Our patterns are literally our habits of a lifetime.
 And as we go through life, the patterns become more deeply ingrained.
 Heard the phrase ‘set in your ways’?

 So we’re going through life and work, doing what we’ve always done because that’s what’s comfortable.
 We might be miserable because we just can’t seem to do the work we ‘want’ to do or find the partner we think we ‘want’, but unless we change how we’re doing life, life isn’t going to change!

 I heard someone really smart recently say that we are always “running a pattern, either consciously or unconsciously”, and once were aware of our patterns, we have the opportunity to change them (and perhaps the déjà vu stops..?)

 Like any addiction, it’s only when we’re aware of our patterns that we have an opportunity to overcome them, to heal and move on…to the next pattern!
 Rinse and repeat!

 The power is in the awareness and even if you spend a couple of years simply realising ‘oh, I’m self-deprecating again when someone praises my work’ or ‘I’m letting a friend push me around again’ then we’ll start making better choices.